type

 Place

-We are delighted to welcome Anton Dolin @critic_dolin, one of the most prominent voices in contemporary Russian film criticism.
-Dolin is a film critic, journalist, writer, and lecturer, known for his thoughtful and often provocative reflections on cinema’s relationship with society, culture, and politics.
+We were delighted to welcome Anton Dolin @critic_dolin, one of the most prominent voices in contemporary Russian film criticism.
+Dolin is a journalist, writer, and lecturer, known for his thoughtful and often provocative reflections on cinema's relationship with society, culture, and politics.

 He served as the editor-in-chief of Iskusstvo Kino (The Art of Cinema), Russia's oldest and most influential film magazine, and has been a regular contributor to major media outlets including Radio Mayak, Echo of Moscow, and Meduza.

-In conversation with Artemii Levkoy @comrade.matthiola, Dolin will discuss how Russian films have portrayed morally complex, “bad” heroes — from Balabanov’s Brother to the recent phenomenon The Boy’s Word — and what these characters reveal about post-Soviet identity and values.
+In conversation with Artemii Levkoy @comrade.matthiola, Dolin discussed how Russian films have portrayed morally complex, "bad" heroes — from Balabanov's Brother to the recent phenomenon The Boy's Word — and what these characters reveal about post-Soviet identity and values.